 - Lungolago Diaz – alongside the east part of Sirmione, right on the lakefront, this area offers 3 hours of free parking in high season but you do need a car parking disc.

 - Parcheggio Europa – a small car park, about 2 minutes closer to the old town from the largest one.
 This one seems to be more expensive

 - GrifoParking – You need a reservation for this one as it is specially reserved for tourists staying in nearby hotels (Make sure to check with your hotel prior to arrival).
 I am not sure if it is for free.
 After you check-in, I believe a golf cart will take you to your hotel.

 - The castle itself is a popular place to visit among tourists so expect long queues in summer.
 Visit as early in the morning as possible.
 It is open from 8.30 am to 7.15 pm.
 Mondays are closed.

 - There is an extra charge of 2 euros to visit the dock area.
 However, the ticket office people don’t offer this to everyone as the spaces are limited and opening times are as well.
 If you want to go there, make sure to ask!

 - Please remember that visiting Sirmione in summer means a lot of traffic.
 If you want to arrive by car, you will need to come very early to be able to find a free space.
-From around 11 am-1 pm the place is packed and when the spaces are full, there are traffic police turning the cars around (at least that’s what it was like when we visited at the beginning of June 2022).
+From around 11 am – 1 pm, the place is packed and when the spaces are full, there are traffic police turning the cars around).